Memory-Maze: Scenario Driven Visual Language Navigation Benchmark for Guiding Blind People: Abstract

 \section{Abstract}

-Visual Language Navigation (VLN) powered navigation robots have the potential to guide blind people by understanding and executing route instructions provided by sighted passersby.
-This capability allows robots to operate in environments that are often unknown a priori.
-Existing VLN models are insufficient for the scenario of navigation guidance for blind people, as they need to understand routes described from human memory, which frequently contain stutters, errors, and omission of details as opposed to those obtained by thinking out loud, such as in the Room-to-Room dataset.
-However, currently, there is no benchmark that simulates instructions that were obtained from human memory in environments where blind people navigate.
+Visual Language Navigation (VLN) powered robots have the potential to guide blind people by understanding route instructions provided by sighted passersby.
+This capability allows robots to operate in environments often unknown a prior.
+Existing VLN models are insufficient for the scenario of navigation guidance for blind people, as they need to understand routes described from human memory, which frequently contains stutters, errors, and omissions of details, as opposed to those obtained by thinking out loud, such as in the R2R dataset.
+However, existing benchmarks do not contain instructions obtained from human memory in natural environments.
 To this end, we present our benchmark, Memory-Maze, which simulates the scenario of seeking route instructions for guiding blind people.
 Our benchmark contains a maze-like structured virtual environment and novel route instruction data from human memory.
-To collect natural language instructions, we conducted two studies from sighted passersby onsite and annotators online.
-Our analysis demonstrates that instructions data collected onsite were more lengthy and contained more varied wording.
-Alongside our benchmark, we propose a VLN model better equipped to handle the scenario.
-Our proposed VLN model uses Large Language Models (LLM) to parse instructions and generate Python codes for robot control.
-We further show that the existing state-of-the-art model performed suboptimally on our benchmark.
-In contrast, our proposed method outperformed the state-of-the-art model by a fair margin.
-We found that future research should exercise caution when considering VLN technology for practical applications, as real-world scenarios have different characteristics than ones collected in traditional settings.
+Our analysis demonstrates that instruction data collected from memory was longer and contained more varied wording.
+We further demonstrate that addressing errors and ambiguities from memory-based instructions is challenging, by evaluating state-of-the-art models alongside our baseline model with modularized perception and controls.